oldbarney/bubblonpython/README.md

 virtual environment to avoid clashing with system tools.

 To create a virtual environment do the following:
 1. Create a folder to store the virtual environment.
      Note: This is not where you will create programs, but where Python scripts will find the installed modules and libraries.
            For more information see:
                 https://docs.python.org/3/library/venv.html
 2. On Windows, open 'command prompt', on Linux open a terminal.
-    3. enter "python -m venv <path to v-env>" where <path to v-env> is the path of the folder
+3. Enter "python -m venv  path-to-v-env" where path-to-v-env is the path of the folder
 4. Activate the virtual environment (this has to be done every time BUBBL is run from the command line)

-        On Windows enter "<path to v-env>\Scripts\activate"
+   On Windows enter "path-to-v-env\Scripts\activate"

-        On Linux enter "source <path to v-env>/bin/activate"
+   On Linux enter "source path-to-v-env/bin/activate"

       Note: The virtual environment can be deactivated by entering "deactivate"